-In a speech before the Employers Council on Flexible Compensation on February 1, 1985, Senator David Durenberger (R-MN) proposed that tax-free employer expenditures on welfare benefits (medical, dental, and legal benefits and life and disability insurance) be limited to \$2,250 per employee and \$4,000 per Limits on retirement benefits would continue to be set under Section family.
-415 of the Internal Revenue Code and tax-free expenditures for child care and educational expenditures would be limited separately.
+In a speech before the Employers Council on Flexible Compensation on February 1, 1985, Senator David Durenberger (R-MN) proposed that tax-free employer expenditures on welfare benefits (medical, dental, and legal benefits and life and disability insurance) be limited to \$2,250 per employee and \$4,000 per Limits on retirement benefits would continue to be set under Section 415 of the Internal Revenue Code and tax-free expenditures for child care and educational expenditures would be limited separately.
 While available data on per-employee benefit costs are sketchy, they suggest that these limits would affect very few people.
-Firms affected are most likely to be those with other The proposal would continue to work forces or located in high-cost areas. allow employers and employees considerable choice concerning the allocation of expenditures for employee benefits.
+Firms affected are most likely to be those with other work forces or located in high-cost areas.
+The proposal would continue to allow employers and employees considerable choice concerning the allocation of expenditures for employee benefits.
 The proposed treatment of life insurance and disability benefits is not clear, however.
-Tax-exempt life insurance is already limited by statute to \$50,000 per employee, and disability benefits are taxable upon receipt.
-Including these benefits under the cap would be value of improved coverage to all workers.
-To maximize employee participation in the plan, and to enhance the plan's cost-efficiency, however, employee contributions to the plan are generally kept low.
+Tax-exempt life insurance is already limited by statute to \$50,000 per employee, and disability benefits Including these benefits under the cap would be are taxable upon receipt.